atom/snippets/README.md

 Expand snippets matching the current prefix with `tab` in Atom.

-Select the _Edit tab > Open Your Snippets_ menu option to add your own snippets.
+To add your own snippets, select the _Atom > Open Your Snippets_ menu option if you're using OSX or the _Edit > Open Your Snippets_ menu option if you're using Windows or Linux.

 ## Snippet Format